Do People Sometimes Think that Insurance Companies Are Evil?

 Insurance companies aren’t evil, although they are always most interested in their bottom line and they won’t go out of their way to find coverage or damages for an injured person.
-In today’s world, where everything is computerized, making sure the right medical codes are put into a client’s record is very important, because that’s how insurance companies evaluate claims, and they won’t dig through medical records to make sure everything was coded properly.
+In today’s world, where everything is computerized, making sure the right medical codes are put into a client’s record is very important.
+This is because that is how insurance companies evaluate claims, and they won’t dig through medical records to make sure everything was coded properly.

 What Happens If The Accident Was Caused by Someone Who Was Underinsured Or Uninsured?